pingidentity/terraform-provider-pingdirectory/docs/resources/default_consent_definition_localization.md

 - `data_text` (String) Localized text describing the data to be shared.
 - `purpose_text` (String) Localized text describing how the data is to be used.
 - `title_text` (String) Localized text that may be used to provide a title or summary for a consent request or a granted consent.
-- `type` (String) The type of Consent Definition Localization resource.
-Options are ['consent-definition-localization']
 - `version` (String) The version of this Consent Definition Localization, using the format MAJOR.MINOR.

 ### Read-Only